chronos-northwestern/chronos/project_report/INTERNSHIP_PROJECT_REPORT.md

 I would like to express my sincere gratitude to:

-- **Project stakeholders** for their guidance and feedback throughout development
+- **Professor Samir Khuller**, Peter and Adrienne Barris Chair of Computer Science, Professor of Computer Science, Northwestern University, for his guidance and mentorship throughout this project
+- **Ms. Madeleine Agaton**, Senior Graduate Program Coordinator, Department of Computer Science, Northwestern University, for her invaluable support and coordination
+- **Mr. Pred Bundalo**, IT Manager, Northwestern University, for his technical assistance and infrastructure support
-- **Northwestern University** for the use case and requirements that shaped this project
+- **Northwestern University** for providing the academic environment and use case that shaped this project
-- **Open source community** for the excellent tools and frameworks that made this possible

 This project represents months of dedicated work, learning, and growth, and I am proud of the results achieved.